-You will simulate two different CAC-algorithms and compare the network behavior to best effort -network.
+You will simulate two different CAC-algorithms and compare some aspects of the network behavior to best effort -network.
 All simulation scripts are provided and new code production is kept to a minimum.
-You will write a report maximum of 15 pages (including figures) and submit it before the deadline.
+You will write a report maximum of 10 pages (including figures) and submit it before the deadline.